polyphony-chat/.github/CODE_OF_CONDUCT.md

 For answers to common questions about this code of conduct, see the FAQ at https://www.contributor-covenant.org/faq.
 Translations are available at https://www.contributor-covenant.org/translations.

+Please consult the git history to see the individual changes that have been made from the original version of this Code of Conduct document.